theMHD-120/Othello-Pygame-AI-Project/README.md

 ||| In the name of Allah ||| <br />
 --------------------------- <br />
 Implementation of a digital Othello game using minimax (alpha-beta pruning) algorithm and Pygame library. <br />
-All functions and variables are written in a Python file < Othello.py >. <br />
+All functions and variables are written in a Python file < Othello - Execute.py >. <br />
 Read the guides and explanations of this projcet in the < Othello - Review.pdf > file ...

 # Minimax algorithm